Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection: Introduction

-\textbf{Implicit bias of \ref{alg:p:agd} for attention optimization}.
+\textbf{Implicit Bias of \ref{alg:p:agd} for Attention Optimization}.
 Building on the setting of \cite{tarzanagh2023transformers,vasudeva2024implicit,sheen2024implicit}, we consider a one-layer attention model for binary classification.
-Specifically, given a dataset \( (X_i,y_i,z_i)_{i=1}^n \) where \( X_i \in \mathbb{R}^{T \times d} \) represents inputs with \( T \) tokens, \( y_i \in \{\pm 1\} \) is the label, and \( z_i \in \mathbb{R}^d \) is the comparison token, we study a single-layer attention model $f(X_i,z_i) := v^\top X^\top_i \S(X_iWz_i)$, where $\S(\cdot)$ is the softmax function, $W$ is the key-query matrix, and $v$ is a linear decoder.
-Our goal is to separate a \textit{locally optimal} token $\alpha_i \in [T]$ of each input sequence \(X_i\) from the rest via an empirical risk minimization problem \eqref{eqn:erm} with a smooth decreasing loss.
+Specifically, given a dataset \( (X_i,y_i,z_i)_{i=1}^n \) where \( X_i \in \mathbb{R}^{T \times d} \) represents inputs with \( T \) tokens, \( y_i \in \{\pm 1\} \) is the label, and \( z_i \in \mathbb{R}^d \) is the comparison token, we study a single-layer attention model $f(X_i,z_i) := v^\top X^\top_i \S(X_iWz_i)$, where $\S(\cdot)$ is the softmax function, $W$ is the key-query matrix, and $v$ is a linear decoder. {This single-head, one-layer setting is adopted for analytical tractability—a standard abstraction in theoretical studies of attention mechanisms \citep{tarzanagh2023transformers, ataee2024max, vasudeva2024implicit, sheen2024implicit}—while our experimental validation in Section \ref{sec:real-data-exp} demonstrates that these principles extend to practical multi-head, multi-layer architectures on real datasets.} Our goal is to separate a \textit{locally optimal} token $\alpha_i \in [T]$ of each input sequence \(X_i\) from the rest via an empirical risk minimization problem \eqref{eqn:erm} with a smooth decreasing loss.
 We extend the SVM formulation of \cite{tarzanagh2023transformers} to \eqref{eqn:w-svm}, defining a hard-margin SVM using the \(\ell_p\)-norm instead of the \(\ell_2\)-norm.
 The solution \( W^\alpha_\mathrm{mm} \) separates the locally optimal tokens \((\alpha_{i})_{i=1}^n\) with \textit{generalized} maximum margin (see Section \ref{sec:prelim}).

 Theorem~\ref{thm-direction} provides sufficient conditions for \ref{alg:p:agd} to converge locally, in direction, to \(W_\mathrm{mm}^\alpha\).
 Moreover, Theorem~\ref{thm-norm} shows that \(\|W(k)\|_{p,p}\) diverges as \(k \rightarrow \infty\).
 These results characterize the implicit bias towards \eqref{eqn:w-svm} in separating locally optimal tokens, extending previous work to a broader class of algorithms.
-While Theorem~\ref{thm-direction} and the results of \cite{ataee2024max, tarzanagh2023transformers} offer insights into optimization dynamics for \(p=2\), the finite-time convergence rate of \ref{alg:p:agd} for selecting locally optimal tokens remains unexplored.
+While Theorem~\ref{thm-direction} and the results of \cite{tarzanagh2023transformers,ataee2024max} offer insights into optimization dynamics for \(p=2\), the finite-time convergence rate of \ref{alg:p:agd} for selecting locally optimal tokens remains unexplored.